DheepthaRajesh/dheeptha_rajesh/README.md

   8. **ML-model-PriceVsSupply-ppt** : Machine Learning model that predicts the price of fruits and vegetables given the various factors of supply like Production, Arable Land, Population etc. by training a dataset containing data from over 110 countries.
 Written using Python (pandas framework) - 2022

   10. **MedStat-project** : An online ordering and delivery management system developed during COVID-19 that caters to vital needs such as medicine and stationary products.
 Developed using Python, MySQL and HTML - 2021

+  11. **PredictResalePrice-AIproject** : AI driven solution to predict resale flat prices in Singapore's public housing market using various factors such as location, flat size, type, remaining lease and proximity to amenities.
+The project adheres to all phases in the AI Project Lifecycle and utilizes the Streamlit library for the GUI - 2024

-  11. **SurvivalGame-project** : Survival game that branches into different storylines based on the user's choices at every intersection and displays some interesting facts about each obstacle the user encounters.
+  12. **SurvivalGame-project** : Survival game that branches into different storylines based on the user's choices at every intersection and displays some interesting facts about each obstacle the user encounters.
 Programmed using Python - 2021